-The eight National Parks in Mississippi include National Battlefields, National Heritage Areas, and more!
+The nine National Parks in Mississippi include National Battlefields, National Heritage Areas, and more!
 Have you been to any of these parks?

 From the boyhood home of Elvis in Tupelo to the music and history of the legendary blues there are so many reasons to plan a visit to Mississippi.